 It gained a five-star rating for ease of switching and managed to process 100% of switches within the limit of 21 days.
 Customer reviews claim the process is pain-free and that they received their welcome pack promptly.

 On Trustpilot, it has a decent score of 3.7/5, with 75% of reviews rating it ‘excellent’ or ‘good’.
 Here customers praise the friendliness and efficiency of the supplier’s customer service.

-Customer service by telephone at PFP Energy was rated slow on most of the leading review websites.
-Customers took an average of 3.18 minutes to get through on the customer service telephone number.
-In the Which?
-Survey the longest time to get through to a customer service agent was 5 minutes.
+Customer service by telephone at PFP Energy has been rated slow on most of the leading review websites.
+Customers took an average of 3.01 minutes (Citizens AdvicE) to get through on the customer service telephone number.
+PFP Energy customer reviews also mention waiting times of a few days to receive replies to emails.

 One of PFP Energy’s promises is to keep account management and billing simple.
 One of the ways they have of doing this is having an online account from which customers can manage their energy more easily.

 The My PFP Energy account allows customers to submit meter readings online, keep an eye on their energy usage, make payments, view their bills and set up direct debit payments if they wish.

 For handy log in tips and instructions on how to register for an account, check out Selectra’s PFP Energy login guide (coming soon).

 There is currently no PFP Energy app available.
 Customers wishing to manage their account online need to use the My PFP Energy account service which is accessible from the supplier’s website.

 To make sure that customers have more accurate bills, PFP Energy encourages customers to submit meter readings once or twice a month.